chrisruffalo/cfb-wallpapers/README.md

 * The accent color should be the hex color code `#6f6f6f`.

 It is important to note that these colors must match exactly and that other colors, if introduced, will not be modified in any way.
 Templates will be scaled to the size of the output.
-It is recommended that templates be 4096x2160.
+It is recommended that desktop templates be 4096x2160 and mobile templates be 2160x4096.

+The two types of template output targets (mobile, desktop) are supported separately of one another.